anthony-wang/gsoc_blog/_posts/2018-06-04-week3-review.markdown

 Week 3 of GSoC is **done**! 😎🤠

-The last two weeks were packed with lots of learning, programming, and of course debugging (including what is possibly the most embarassing programming mistake of my life :sweat_smile:[^footnote1]).
+The last two weeks were packed with lots of learning, programming, and of course debugging (including what is possibly the most embarassing programming mistake of my life 😅[^footnote1]).

 I am also happy to announce that I will be attending [JuliaCon 2018](http://juliacon.org/2018/)!
 This will take place during Aug.
 7–11, 2018 at University College London.
 For a student like me, this shall be a great opportunity for learning from the best minds, seeing what else is possible with Julia, and networking.
-Also, it would be great to visit London :wink:.
+Also, it would be great to visit London 😉.

 The following is a short progress report of the past two weeks' work.